All-natural only

 What is the difference between Shield and Shield Plus?

-Shield is the core combined mosquito and tick control program, ideal for many properties with moderate pressure.
+Shield is the core combined mosquito and tick control program, ideal for many Long Island properties with moderate pressure.
 Shield Plus includes everything in Shield plus added all-natural granular tick support every 6 weeks for wooded lots, heavy deer traffic, shaded yards, or homes with pets that run along fence lines.

 When should I start mosquito and tick control on Long Island?